mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Get Client Token.

 Returns a string which contains all authorization and configuration
-information your client needs to initialize the client SDK to
+information that your client needs to initialize the client SDK to
 communicate with PayPal.